danluu/post-mortems/README.md

 [Reddit](https://web.archive.org/web/20221029203405/https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/).
 Experienced an outage for 1.5 hours, followed by another 1.5 hours of degraded performance on Thursday August 11 2016.
 This was due to an error during a migration of a critical backend system.

+[Reddit](https://www.reddit.com/r/RedditEng/comments/11xx5o0/you_broke_reddit_the_piday_outage/) Outage for over 5 hours when a critical Kubernetes cluster upgrade failed.
+The failure was caused by node metadata that changed between versions which brought down workload networking.

 [Roblox](https://blog.roblox.com/2022/01/roblox-return-to-service-10-28-10-31-2021/).
 Roblox end Oct 2021 73 hours outage.
 Issues with Consul streaming and BoltDB.

 [Salesforce](https://help.salesforce.com/apex/HTViewSolution?urlname=Root-Cause-Message-for-Disruption-of-Service-on-NA14-May-2016&language=en_US).
 Initial disruption due to power failure in one datacenter led to cascading failures with a database cluster and file discrepancies resulting in cross data center failover issues.